trussworks/next-graphql-fe/README.md

 ### Run all tests

-Unit and integration/end-to-end tests can both be run using:
+Unit and end-to-end tests can both be run using:

 ```bash
 npm run test